 To better understand the behavior of the various bubble indicators, we take a microscopic view around well-known historical events.
 Here we focus on five events: The banking crisis in October 1907, the great market crash in September 1929, the Black Monday crash in October 1987, the DotCom mania peaking in March 2000 and the sub-prime crisis exploding in September 2008.
-Figure 6 and Figure 7 reports both the PSY BSADF statistic (row 1), the filtered bubble (row 2) probabilities our regimeswitching model in the two years preceding and following these events.
-For reference row 3 depicts the original data series (P/D ratios) in the same periods.
+Figures 6 and 7 report both the PSY's BSADF statistic (row 1), the filtered bubble probabilities from our regime-switching model (row 2) in the two years preceding and following these events.
+For reference row 3 depicts the original data series (price-dividend ratios) in the same periods.
 There are a few interesting patterns emerging from these graphs.
 First, both methods seem to indicate the presence of bubbles before the 1929 and 1987 crashes and during the DotCom bubble before 2000.
 A slight difference is that the regime-switching model seems to give more indication to the consecutive arrival of several shorter explosive periods, especially during the DotCom Mania.
-Second, the PSY method seems to have a difficulty in differentiating bubbles from collapses, a feature also noted in PSY (2013a, Footnote 28).
+Second, the PSY method seems to have a difficulty in differentiating bubbles from collapses, a feature also noted in PSY (2015a).
 For instance, the BSADF statistic takes large positive values during the market collapse before October 1907 or in the months right after the Lehman bankruptcy in 2008.
 In contrast in the regime switching model the bubble regime probabilities stay low during these times.
 Third, the two methods interpret very differently when the market rallies after collapsing.
 For example, in months after October 1907 crash, after the 2000 crash, and the 2008 crash, the BSADF statistic actually decreases while the regime switching model sees explosive bubble periods.